WeissCenter/ux-resources/blogs/01-data-with-a-heart.md

 Our efforts with ADAPT exemplify our vision for the future of data representation.
 By reimagining "data visualization" as "data representation," we're not just changing terminology; we're pioneering a path where accessibility and inclusivity are at the core of data analysis.
 At the Weiss Center, we are committed to creating a more equitable world of data, where every individual, regardless of ability, has the opportunity to engage with and understand the stories data tells.

 ## Conclusion

+Comments from Jim Lesko:
+- (As a parent, how will ADAPT be useful)
+- Add image of ADAPT
+-

 In summary, our efforts are about making data accessible and inclusive for everyone, ensuring that it serves as a powerful tool for decision-making.